AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 and I've borne the eventual bugs, finding new ways to handle my tasks the way I wanted.

-# Project source and organization
+# The behind-the-scenes of Habitica

 The code source for the web version is build on top of [AngularJS](https://angularjs.org/).
 Mobile versions were initially built by